nnutter/log2file/README.md

 # Releases

-If you tag a new release Travis CI will automatically add the binary to the release.
+If you tag a release then Travis CI will automatically add the binary for 64-bit Linux to it.